Coronavirus: Can 21

 Verdict: Could this have been the big banks time to shine?
 Time totransform public opinion and do nothing but good in the face of a crisis?
 From the subsequent lawsuits, once again profits over people has been the order of choice, which unfortunately taints all the good initiatives and donations they implemented.

 Nike have always been a creative brand when it comes to their products and marketing, and their solution for assistance during the crisis was no less creative.
-They set out to transform their Nike Air shoes and apparel lines into protective face shields for front line workers, the results of the creation have been donated to multiple states in the US.
+Nike’s social responsibility included transforming their Nike Air shoes and apparel lines into protective face shields for front line workers, the results of the creation have been donated to multiple states in the US.

 Outside of donations and PPE Nike continued their message to stay active but also to encourage the world to stay inside, with their marketing campaign “If you ever dreamed of playing for millions around the world, now is your chance.”
 Aimed at encouraging everyone to #playinside and #playfortheworld.
 This coincides with their collaboration with the World Health Organisation who launched a physical activity guide to compliment their #healthyathome campaign, with Nike helping them formulate the content.